olegasodinas/impositionfix/README.md

-# impositionfix
+# ImpositionFix

-This program is made to help with PDF/images imposition tasks for print production in way using smple command feauture by typing in "Page Range" field.
-Cropmarks are added acutomatically which position can be adjusted.
-It allows adjusting and transforming pages individually or set of them.
+This program is made to help with PDF or images imposition tasks for print production in way using smple command feauture by typing in "Page Range" field.

+## Features

+- Cropmarks are added acutomatically which position can be adjusted
+- Inner Mark
+- It allows adjusting and transforming pages individually or set of them
+- Adding paper formats
+- Saving some of layout functions for repeating similar jobs later
+- Toolbox
+- Generate PDF
+- Generate as raster preview which DPI can be set manually
+- Bleed adjust
+- Grid adjust
+- Color adjust for preview export only
+- Numbering with prefixes
+- Color bars (incomplete)
+- Duplex marks (incomplete)
+- Preview pages as numbers
+-

+## Commands

+- repeat: Repeat pages to fill sheets
+- 2sided, 2sided(1-3): 2-sided imposition (LR, RL)
+- last-1: Reverse page order
+- 4-up, 8-up...: Split booklet into N-page signatures
+- booklet: Booklet imposition
+- snake: Snake layout
+- odd, even: Filter pages
+- b(...): Bottom-up layout
+- -(...): Right-to-Left layout